 - In RuneScape, Instant Gravestones (usually) protect your items when you die.
 Bigger and fancier ones can be purchased which hold your items for longer.

 - In Realm of the Mad God, all players get Instant Gravestones; stronger characters get bigger, more impressive gravestones.
-Due to the game's use of Final Death, players will often pay respects to a particularly strong character.
+Due to the game's use of permadeath, players will often pay respects to a particularly strong character.

 - The Oregon Trail contains this, including player-defined inscriptions.
 People tend to try to invoke Grave Humor with Bottom Of The Barrel Jokes, as future players can read the gravestones.

 - All of The Sims games use this, specifically it will be an urn if it's indoors and a tombstone outdoors, and it will change if the player moves the grave marker.
-If a sim's grave is on a lot, that sim's ghost may show up at night.
+If a Sim's grave is on a lot, that Sim's ghost may show up at night.
 In the sequel games the gravemarkers look different depending on how the Sim died, and how well the player did at satisfying them.
 In The Sims 2, a Sim that dies of old age while in Platinum aspiration will get a gold and silver coloured marker with the symbol for their aspiration on it.
 In The Sims 3, the size of a sim's grave marker depends on how many Lifetime Happiness points they earned, and the marker has a symbol on it reflecting how the Sim died.

-- Worms games have dead worms blowing themselves up with a dynamite plunger and instantly being replaced with a gravestone.
+- Worms games have goner worms blowing themselves up with a Plunger Detonator and instantly being replaced with a gravestone.

 - Dying in Terraria will spawn a tombstone stating your cause of death.
 You can then dig it up if you like.